wp-plugins/hcard-widget/readme.txt

 Give your local SEO efforts a boost!
 This plugin creates two new widgets that outputs contact information (URL, address, email, phone) according to the hCard microformat standard and Schema.org
 In addition, each field can be assigned a unique CSS class for styling.

+Visit the [support forum](http://lautman.ca/forums/forum/support/hcard/) on our site for help.

 = Available Fields =
 * Widget Title